benjamib/benjamib.github.io/_posts/2019-3-7-test-post-launch.md

 }
 ```

-The `.crt::after` creates a nearly black background positioned absolutely on the screen.
+The ".crt::after" creates a nearly black background positioned absolutely on the screen.

-The `crt::before` creates a repeating background image that is a linear gradient.
+The ".crt::before" creates a repeating background image that is a linear gradient.
 The linear gradient is what adds the scan line effect to the text that makes it look like an old school crt display.

 To add a little extra crt-iness to the dispaly, I added a CSS animation that adds misconvergence to the display.
 This is the effect of the different color channels not always lining up.
 The effect is created by animating a text-shadow that isolates the RGB colors at different intensities and positions.